searchisko/searchisko/documentation/rest-api/content/dcp_content_object.md

 <tr>
   <td>sys_content_plaintext</td>
   <td></td>
-  <td>This field is expected to contain markup-free content of `sys_content` field.
+  <td>This field is expected to contain markup-free full content (same as of `sys_content` field).
 It makes it easy to run fulltext search API against it and use it for highlighted snippets.
 Note that it can be populated by pre-processors and <a href="https://github.com/jbossorg/structured-content-tools">structured-content-tools</a> can be used to strip HTML entities.</td>
 </tr>
 <tr>
   <td>sys_tags</td>